MasterprojectRK/DNN-pCC/README.md

 - if a target matrix is provided, the evaluation loss is computed and printed to stdout, but currently not stored anywhere.
 Redirect output to a file, if required.

 ## Notes:
 - Bigwig files which represent the same chromatin factor, e.g. CTCF, H3K9me3 and so on, must have the same filename in the training folder and the prediction folder.
-For three factors, for example, one might have the following structure:
+For three features, for example, one might have the following structure:
 ```
-./TrainingFactors/
+./Trainingfeatures/
-./TrainingFactors/factor1.bigwig
+./Trainingfeatures/factor1.bigwig
-./TrainingFactors/factor2.bigwig
+./Trainingfeatures/factor2.bigwig
-./TrainingFactors/factor3.bigwig
+./Trainingfeatures/factor3.bigwig

-./PredictionFactors/
+./Predictionfeatures/
-./PredictionFactors/factor1.bigwig
+./Predictionfeatures/factor1.bigwig
-./PredictionFactors/factor2.bigwig
+./Predictionfeatures/factor2.bigwig
-./PredictionFactors/factor3.bigwig
+./Predictionfeatures/factor3.bigwig
 ```
-- The actual name of the factors ("factor1.bigwig", "factor2.bigwig", "factor3.bigwig" in the example) does not matter, but it must be the same in the training folder and the prediction folder.
+- The actual name of the features ("factor1.bigwig", "factor2.bigwig", "factor3.bigwig" in the example) does not matter, but it must be the same in the training folder and the prediction folder.
 Also see structure and filenames of example data provided in the repository under "train_test_data/".
 - It is possible - but probably useless - to use the same chromosome multiple times for training and validation
 - Too large values for the learning rate will make the network diverge or run into NAN losses
 - Small values for the learning rate are recommended because the absolute values of the loss can become very large, causing numerical problems.
 Try e.g. learning rates of 10e-4.